aaknitt/zellostream/README.md

 # zellostream
-Python script to stream audio one way to a Zello channel.
+Python scripts to stream audio one way to a Zello channel.
 Designed for Python 3.X

+Two scripts are provided.  zellostream.py acquires audio from a sound card to send to Zello.  zellostreamUDP.py acquires audio from a UDP socket (intended for use with trunk-recorder and the simplstream plugin).

 Create a developer account with Zello to get credentials.
 Set up a different account than what you normally use for Zello, as trying to use this script with the same account that you're using on your mobile device will cause problems.